Call for Abstracts

 • Abstracts should be typed into the template and saved on your computer for later reference.

-• The filename of the Word document should only contain alpha/numeric characters with no spaces.
+• The filename of the Word document should be saved as the first five words of your abstract title and only contain alpha/numeric characters with no spaces.

 • The abstract should be formatted according to the details in the template.